metinsenturk/class-materials/contents/pca/README.md

 - **Mean**: Sum of all points divided by the count of all points.
 - **Variance**: Measure of deviation from the mean for points in a dimension.
 - **Covariance**: Measure of how much each of the dimensions vary from the mean **with respect to each other**.
 Measured between 2 dimensions.
 Also refers to the relation between 2 dimensions.
 - **Correlation**: Correlation is the measurement of the strength of the covariance of the 2 variables.
 Ranges between 1 and -1.
-1 indicates strong positive corelation, whereas -0 indicates a strong negative correlation.
+1 indicates strong positive corelation, whereas -1 indicates a strong negative correlation.
 0 means 2 variables are not correlated to each other.
 - **Eigenvector**: The transformation of the direction that doesn't change direction.
 - **Eigenvalue**: The scalar value that represents the multiple of the eigenvector.
+Sum of squared distances to origin.
 - **Covariance Matrix**: It is nothing but the matrix of the variance and covariance of the dimensions between each other.
 In a way, it defines both the spread (variance) and the orientation (covariance) of the data.

 ## Assumptions of PCA